lrusso/Nintendo/README.md

 ## Main differences with JSNES

 * Audio working in Safari.
-* Be able to mute/unmute the audio.
+* Be able to mute/unmute the game audio.
 * Mobile compatibility (virtual joystick and buttons).
 * Pauses and resumes the game if the window is on focus or not.
 * Progressive Web App compatible with Android and iOS devices.